gaoming96/TorchFlow/README.md

 2. Controlling the image diversity of the generated samples is difficult.
 3. Balancing the convergence of the discriminator and of the generator is a challenge: frequently the discriminator wins too easily at the beginning of training
-4. mode collapse, a failure mode in which just one image is learned (see playground/ProGAN for details)
+4. mode collapse, a failure mode in which just one image is learned (see playground/ProGAN for details) (one way to alleviate it: batch discrimination, see Improved Techniques for Training GANs)
 5. We don't know how great is the model.
 There are two LOSS in total.

 BEGAN: